vinhto5197/NLP-Questions-Generation/README.md

 # NLP-Questions-Generation
 A rule-based NLP program to generate cohesive and coherent questions based on an English document.
+Frontend development in progress.

 ## Requirements
 `Java 1.8` installed.
 An API call will be made using Java to connect to `StanfordCoreNLP` server to parse the strings.
 Java version (32bit/64bit) depends on individual machine.